 Both methods can be repeated – depending on how sensitive your digestive system is – which affects the total soaking time.

-This is the method I use to cook almost every bean variety, but there are a few legumes that are exceptions to the process:
+This is the method I use to cook almost every kind of dried beans, but there are a few legumes that are exceptions to the process:

 - Split Peas.
 Green and yellow split peas also do not require soaking.